czekem/excel_love/README.md

 * Create a user interference (would be grateful for help here).

-* Create a tool in that way, that it would be easy-usable for people with different disabilities
+* Create a tool in that way, that it would be easy-usable for people with different disabilities.

 * Added test.py for testing functions that are in the code.